 EAL Program Funding (Reference 26)

-EAL program funding for English language schools and centres in the SRP consists of funding to support a target number of students and provide services to newly arrived students who are not currently enrolled in a full-time new arrivals program.
-English language schools and centres that experience a significant increase to their enrolments during the school year may also be eligible for EAL contingency funding.
+EAL program funding for English language schools and centres supports a targeted number of students and provides services to newly arrived students who are not currently enrolled in a full-time new arrivals program.
+English language schools and centres that experience a significant increase to their enrolments during the school year may also be eligible for EAL Contingency funding.
 Refer to EAL Contingency (Reference 27).

 EAL Index funding (Levels 1 to 5)